 Who are My Clients?

 My S.M.A.R.T. * high-achieving women and men are successful, intelligent and creative.
 They often work long hours, excelling at their career.
-Because performance is important to them, they often experience physical pain or disease.
+Performance is important to them.
+They often experience physical pain or disease.
 Insomnia leaves them fatigued, and prone to being emotionally triggered by their loved ones.
-Tempers can flare, or they distance from loved ones to avoid conflict.
-That damages relationships.
-They do not want that to happen, but it is not uncommon.
+Tempers flare, or they distance from a loved one to avoid conflict.
+That behavior damages relationships.
+They don’t want that to happen, but it is common.

 * S.M.A.R.T. = Spiritual, Mature, Authentic, Responsible, Trustworthy

 My clients have a hard time turning off their thoughts.
+They have busy minds.
 Some drink alcohol to relax.
 They wake up tired, but they are so dedicated to work, they push through, telling themselves they function better under stress.
 But inside, they know it is taking a toll.
 Self-care is on their radar, but difficult to apply consistently.

 As clients work with me over time, they become aware of how their family of origin affects their current life.

 Often, their parents applauded their drive toward excellence.
 They became winners.
 Along with wonderful encouragement, however, one or both parents may have been emotionally or physically distant.
 Or worse, they were critical … or emotionally, verbally, physically or sexually abusive.
 As a consequence, my high-achieving clients feel a kind of emptiness inside, but on-lookers would never know it.
 My clients look confident, poised and secure.
 But there’s an ache deep down, a kind of loneliness.
 It makes relationships challenging.

 This hint of inadequacy, and the opinion that they should not feel insecure, keeps my clients driven to perform.
 That generates success, but this often results in burn-out, damaged relationships and hurting bodies.
 Memory sometimes suffers.